Health food store: Health food

 The term health food has been used since the 1920s to refer to specific foods claimed to be especially beneficial to health, although the term has no official definition.
 Some terms that are associated with health food are macrobiotics, natural foods, organic foods and whole foods.
 Macrobiotics is a diet focusing primarily on whole cereals.
 Whole cereals, along with other whole foods, are foods that are minimally processed.
 Whole cereals have their fiber, germ and hull intact and are considered more nutritious.
 Natural foods are simply foods that contain no artificial ingredients.
 Organic foods are foods that are grown without the use of conventional and artificial pesticides and must meet certain organic standards.

 Nutritional supplements

-Most health food stores also sell dietary supplements, like vitamins, herbal supplements and homeopathic remedies.
-Herbal supplements have never been regulated until the European Directive on Traditional Herbal Medicinal Products came into force on 30 April 2004.
+Most health food stores also sell dietary supplements, such as vitamins, herbal supplements, and homeopathic remedies.
+Herbal supplements had never been regulated until the European Directive on Traditional Herbal Medicinal Products came into force on 30 April 2004.
 The Traditional Herbal Medicinal Products Directive, 2004/24/EC, was established to provide a regulatory approval process for herbal medicines in the European Union (EU).

 History

 Whole Foods Market has brought large, multi-national corporate buying power to the health food store industry.

-One of the early health food stores, "Thomas Martindale Company" is thought to be founded in 1869 by English immigrant Thomas Martindale in Oil City, Pennsylvania.
-Martindale advocated for healthy living and physical exercise through education and a series of books he authors.
+One of the early health food stores, Thomas Martindale Company, is thought to have been founded in 1869 by English immigrant Thomas Martindale in Oil City, Pennsylvania.
+Martindale advocated for healthy living and physical exercise through education and a series of books he authored.
 In the 1920s and 1930s health food stores gained popularity.

 Health food stores in the United States became more common in the 1960s.